-711.10.10 NOISE FLASH DIVERSIONARY DEVICES (FLASHBANGS)
+711.10.10 DISTRACTION DEVICES

-- 1. Noise Flash Diversionary Devices: A diversionary device used to distract dangerous persons through the use of light and sound. - (a) Description, quantity, capabilities, and purchase cost

-- (a) COMBINED TACTICAL SYSTEMS, 7290M MINI FLASH-BANG; cost: \$52, maximum quantity: 84 - (a) The 7290M Flash-Bang exhibits a non-bursting, non-fragmenting multi-bang device that produces a thunderous bang with an intense bright light.
+- 1. Distraction Devices: A diversionary device used to distract dangerous persons through the use of light and sound. - (a) Description, quantity, capabilities, and purchase cost - (a) COMBINED TACTICAL SYSTEMS, 7290M MINI FLASH-BANG; cost: \$38, quantity: 75 - (a) The 7290M Flash-Bang exhibits a non-bursting, non-fragmenting multi-bang device that produces a thunderous bang with an intense bright light.
 Ideal for distracting dangerous suspects during assaults, hostage rescue, room entry or other high-risk arrest situations.
-The unit weighs 15 ounces, has a 175db output, and produces 6-8 million candelas of light. - (b) COMBINED TACTICAL SYSTEMS, 9-Bang FLASH-BANG; cost: \$167, maximum quantity: 36 - (a) The 7290-9 Flash-Bang exhibits a non-bursting, non-fragmenting multi-bang device that produces a thunderous bang with an intense bright light.
+The unit weighs 15 ounces, has a 175db output, and produces 6-8 million candelas of light. - (b) COMBINED TACTICAL SYSTEMS, 9-Bang FLASH-BANG; cost: \$75, quantity: 27 - (a) The 7290M Flash-Bang exhibits a non-bursting, non-fragmenting multi-bang device that produces a thunderous bang with an intense bright light.
 Ideal for distracting dangerous suspects during assaults, hostage rescue, room entry or other high-risk arrest situations.
-The unit has a 175db output and produces 6-8 million candelas of light. - (c) DEFENSE TECHNOLOGY RUBBER BALL BLAST GRENADE CS, #1088CS; cost: \$48.75 each, maximum quantity: 72 - (a) The Rubber Ball CS Blast Grenade is a maximum effect device that delivers three stimuli for psychological and physiological effects: light, sound, and CS.
+The unit has a 175db output and produces 6-8 million candelas of light. - (c) DEFENSE TECHNOLOGY RUBBER BALL BLAST GRENADE CS; cost: \$48.75 each, quantity: 66 - (a) The Rubber Ball CS Blast Grenade is a maximum effect device that delivers three stimuli for psychological and physiological effects: light, sound, and CS.
 The Rubber Ball CS Blast is most widely used as a crowd management tool.
 The Rubber Ball CS Blast has an initial 1.5 second delay that initiates fuse assembly separation, followed by another.5 second delay.
-The Rubber Ball CS Blast Grenade combines a loud report and flash with the effects of chemical agents. - (d) DEFENSE TECHNOLOGY LOW-ROLL FLASHBANG #8922-HH; cost: \$60.60 each, maximum quantity: 12 - (a) A non-reloadable distraction device with hex design and steel body.
-A non-bursting canister that limits movement and rolling once deployed.
-The device is non-bursting and non-fragmenting.
-It produces a loud bang and bright light.
-This is ideal for distracting dangerous suspects during assaults, hostage rescue, room entry or other high-risk arrest or rescue situations.

-(a) A distraction device is ideal for distracting dangerous suspects during assaults, hostage rescue, room entry or other high-risk arrest situations.
-To produce atmospheric over-pressure and brilliant white light, and as a result, can cause short-term (6-8 seconds) physiological/psychological sensory deprivation to give officers a tactical advantage.

-- (a) Noise Flash Diversionary Devices shall only be used: - (a) By officers who have been trained in their proper use.
+The Rubber Ball CS Blast Grenade combines a loud report and flash with the effects of chemical agents. - (d) DEFENSE TECHNOLOGY LOW-ROLL FLASHBANG; cost: \$60.60 each, quantity: 6 - (a) A non-reloadable distraction device with hex design and steel body.
+A non-bursting canister that limits movement and rolling once deployed. - (b) Purpose - (a) A distraction device is ideal for distracting dangerous suspects during assaults, hostage rescue, room entry or other high-risk arrest situations.
+To produce atmospheric over-pressure and brilliant white light, and as a result, can cause short-term (6-8 seconds) physiological/psychological sensory deprivation to give officers a tactical advantage. - (c) Authorized Use - (a) Diversionary Devices shall only be used:

-- (b) In hostage and barricaded subject situations. - (c) In high-risk warrant (search/arrest) services where there may be extreme hazards to officers. - (d) During high-risk situations where use would enhance officer safety. - (e) During training exercises.
+- (a) By officers who have been trained in their proper use. - (b) In hostage and barricaded subject situations. - (c) In high-risk warrant (search/arrest) services where there may be extreme hazards to officers. - (d) During high-risk situations where use would enhance officer safety. - (e) During training exercises. - (d) Lifespan

-- (a) COMBINED TACTICAL SYSTEMS, 7290M MINI FLASH-BANG 5 years - (b) COMBINED TACTICAL SYSTEMS, 9-Bang FLASH-BANG 5 years - (c) DEFENSE TECHNOLOGY RUBBER BALL BLAST GRENADE CS 5 years - (d) DEFENSE TECHNOLOGY LOW-ROLL FLASHBANG 5 years - (e) Fiscal Impact - (a) Munitions replacement costs are determined by operational use or product expiration. - (f) Training - (a) Prior to use, officers must attend diversionary device training that is conducted by certified instructors. - (g) Legal and Procedural Rules - (a) It is the policy of the Fairfield Police Department to utilize distraction devices only for the official purpose of official law enforcement purposes, and pursuant to State and Federal law regarding the use of force.
+- (a) COMBINED TACTICAL SYSTEMS, 7290M MINI FLASH-BANG 5 years - (b) COMBINED TACTICAL SYSTEMS, 9-Bang FLASH-BANG 5 years - (c) DEFENSE TECHNOLOGY RUBBER BALL BLAST GRENADE CS 5 years - (d) DEFENSE TECHNOLOGY LOW-ROLL FLASHBANG 5 years - (e) Fiscal Impact - (a) No annual maintenance. - (f) Training - (a) Prior to use, officers must attend diversionary device training that is conducted by POST certified instructors. - (g) Legal and Procedural Rules - (a) It is the policy of the Fairfield Police Department to utilize distraction devices only for the official purpose of official law enforcement purposes, and pursuant to State and Federal law regarding the use of force.
 Use is established under Fairfield Police Department Policy 300, 308, and 473.

-711.10.11 CHEMICAL AGENT, SMOKE CANISTERS, AND DELIVERY SYSTEMS
+711.10.11 CHEMICAL AGENT AND SMOKE CANISTERS